We often see tables comparing radio technologies or solutions, with 'group call' marked with a single yes/no check box. Yet, is that really fair?

 6. PTT queuing maintains orderly communications

-When a PMR radio user wants to speak to their team, they only need to press and hold the push-to-talk key on the radio and speak.
+When a TETRA radio user wants to speak to their team, they only need to press and hold the push-to-talk key on the radio and speak.
 But what happens if several people want to speak to the team at the same time?

 Well, one gets the right to speak and the others have to queue.
 In some systems, the user just needs to keep the PTT key pressed down and wait for their turn.
 They will even hear a queuing tone while they wait.
 The system will pass the right to speak to the next in the queue (or to the user with the highest priority).